-We are talking about the importance of Topical Hubs because of the Hummingbirds algorithm, that lately has really changed the way Google works, simplifying the way we find results on the SERP.
+We are talking about the importance of content hubs (also known as topical hubs) because they are a key element of Semantic SEO strategy following the introduction of Google’s Hummingbirds, that dramatically changed how we find results on the SERP.

 Now, in order to optimize our website for semantic SEO and conversational queries, we have to think in entities, understanding the connection between the entities, and we have to be really sure about the context we are creating.

 This new mindset will guide our keyword research.

 - Start your research focusing on entities and not on keywords;

 - The categories on our website are our content hubs;